 Interacting with a dog can help your child—and your family members—feel more at ease by reducing stress and anxiety.
-At Cook Children's, we have professionally trained dogs on our staff through a partnership with Canine Assistants, a service dog agency in Georgia.
+At Cook Children's, we have professionally trained dogs on our staff through a partnership with Canine Assistants and Canine Companions for Independence.
 A team of Cook Children's employees has been trained as the dogs' handlers, and each day the dogs come to work to serve as part of our therapeutic environment.
-Whether the dogs come in and just sit by your child's side or help them recover from a procedure, there are added health benefits... and lots of happy tales!
+Whether the dogs come in and just sit by your child's side or help them recover from a procedure, there are added health benefits—and lots of happy tales!

 Some of the benefits of interaction with our facility dogs are:

-Chanel is handled by child life specialist Kat Davitt and pain team staff members Fred Oriti and Wendy Wood.
-Chanel spends time with our neurosciences patients and joins our pain management team for patient visits as well.
-Chanel came to us with her brother Ralph.
+Chanel is handled by Child Life specialist Kat Davitt, Amy Sandlin and pain team staff member Wendy Wood.
+Chanel spends time with our inpatient Hematology and Oncology patients, inpatient surgery recovery and trauma patients and joins our pain management team for patient visits as well.
 She is as snuggly as they come and is always willing to lend a supportive paw for patients in need.

 Kitty is handled by Child Advocacy Resource and Evaluation (CARE) team director Dr. Jamye Coffman and CARE team staff members Stacy Starkes and Lorie Palacios.
 Kitty came to us along with her cousin Journey, and works closely with the CARE team.
 Kitty is a spunky and sweet dog and loves to help calm patients during their exams and then play hard on her break!